dockstore/lambda/fedramp-integrated-inventory-workbook/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.

 Additionally, this project installs the following software for the purposes of deploying and running the labs into the lab environment:

 * [openpyxl](https://openpyxl.readthedocs.io/en/stable/index.html) package.
 Python open source software is provided under the MIT/Expat License.